Eigenvalue Distributions of Reduced Density Matrices: Introduction

 The first mathematical contribution of this paper is an effective technique for providing explicit Duister\-maat--Heck\-man measures under rather weaker assumptions than appear in the literature (\autoref{algorithms}).
 The fact that this subsumes our main question above, and in particular the one-body quantum marginal problem, while the existing literature does not, is the crucial second point of this work (\autoref{purification}).
 A third feature is our statement of the Abelianization procedure via the derivative principle for invariant measures (\autoref{main theorem measures}); though we have not seen this principle so formulated in the literature, there certainly are predecessors and the result should be equivalent to one of Harish-Chandra \cite{harishchandra57}.
 That a ``quantized'' version of our algorithm can be used to compute (efficiently, unlike existing algorithms, see \autoref{multiplicities for projective space}) multiplicities for the branching problem of representation theory may be seen as the fourth mathematical consequence of our approach.

 The basic strategy we follow to address our main question above is a sequence of reductions.
 Firstly, our general quantum problem is replaced by an equivalent but more tractable one by ``purification'' of the quantum state (\autoref{math phys dictionary}).
 This reduced problem is seen to satisfy a weak non-degeneracy assumption, so that the image of the moment map does not lie entirely on a wall in the relevant Weyl chamber.
 Under this assumption we can reduce via a \emph{derivative principle} to the Duister\-maat--Heck\-man measure for the maximal torus action (\autoref{derivative principle}), which we evaluate by a ``single-summand'' algorithm along the lines of Boysal--Vergne \cite{boysalvergne09} (\autoref{projective space}).
 This derivative principle holds for more general $K$-invariant measures on the dual of the Lie algebra, $\mathfrak k^*$: Every invariant measure can be reconstructed from its projection onto the dual of the Lie algebra of the maximal torus by taking partial derivatives in the direction of negative roots (\autoref{main theorem measures}).
 Again, we remark that such a reduction is not possible on the level of the supports of the Duister\-maat--Heck\-man measures, i.e., on the moment polytopes.
 We also remark that in the case of the one-body quantum marginal problem, the Duister\-maat--Heck\-man measure for the maximal torus action is the joint distribution of the diagonal entries of the one-body reduced density matrices (as opposed to their eigenvalues).
 Amusingly, this distribution can be viewed as the solution to the quantitative version of a classical marginal problem (\autoref{classical}).
+The single-summand algorithm alluded to above is an effective method for computing Duister\-maat--Heck\-man measures for torus actions on projective spaces (\autoref{projective space algorithm}).
+Its name stems from the fact that it amounts to evaluating a single summand of the kind that occurs in the well-known Heckman formula of Guillemin--Lerman--Sternberg \cite{guilleminlermansternberg88}, which expresses the measure as an alternating sum of iterated convolutions of Heaviside measures.
+We also describe an algorithm based on this latter formula (\autoref{abelian heckman algorithm}) that can in particular be applied to projections of coadjoint orbits (\autoref{heckman for coadjoint orbit reductions}), and hence to the setting of Berenstein--Sjamaar \cite{berensteinsjamaar00}.